Copilot-Language/copilot/copilot-theorem/README.md

 #### Limitations related to Copilot implementation

-The reification process used to build the `Core.Spec` object looses many informations about the structure of the original Copilot program.
+The reification process used to build the `Core.Spec` object loses many informations about the structure of the original Copilot program.
 In fact, a stream is kept in the reified program only if it is recursively defined.
 Otherwise, all its occurrences will be inlined.
 Moreover, let's look at the